psaikido/hugle.uk/content/suttas/sn1/260-well-spoken.md

 ---
+bannerTitle: Pali Canon Anthology
-title: "SN 21.7 Visakha Sutta: Well Spoken Words"
+title: Well Spoken
-bannerTitle: "Saṁyutta Nikāya I"
-layout: default
-subnav: suttas-sn1
+type: suttas/sn1
 ---

+#### SN 21.7 Visakha Sutta: Well Spoken Words

 Venerable Visakha gives a great Dhamma talk.
 He was instructing, exhorting, inspiring and gladdening the monks with words polished, clear, articulate, expressing well the meaning, comprehensive and unattached.

 The Buddha hears it and says:
 'When the wise man is in the midst of fools,